GenderDysphoria/GenderDysphoria.fyi/public/en/social-dysphoria.md

 This feeling of wrongness intensifies as the person becomes more and more aware of their own incongruence, and upon realizing who they really are it takes on a new shape.
 For binary trans people this often may be about the intense need to be seen as your true gender, be it male or female.
 Some non-binary people experience this more as euphoria at being seen as neither male or female and thus only being referred to in ungendered ways, or from being read as different genders by different people in the same setting.
 Some experience intense euphoria when people are incapable of reading their gender and become confused.

 Social dysphoria is where pronouns and misgendering come into play; being addressed with a gendered pronoun such as she, he, him, or her which is not the pronoun that aligns with our gender is extremely discomforting.
-Granted, this is true for *all* people, including cisgender people, but where a cis person will be insulted by being misgendered, a trans person will feel hurt.
+Granted, this is true for *all* people, including cisgender people, but where a cis person may be insulted by being misgendered, a trans person will feel hurt.
 It's like nails on a chalkboard, or steel wool across skin.
 Hearing the wrong pronoun is a reminder that the person you are talking to does not recognize you for the gender that you are.

-Gender neutral pronouns can also be unsettling for binary trans people if used in a way that make it clear the person is avoiding the pronoun that matches them.
+Gender-neutral pronouns can also be unsettling for binary trans people if used in a way that make it clear the person is avoiding the pronoun that matches them.
 This often is an indication that a person has been read as being transgender, and the person addressing them doesn't know what pronouns they use.
 Asking their pronouns can resolve this situation immediately, but the paradox is that even in that scenario, having their pronouns asked may itself induce dysphoria around having been recognized as being trans.
 It is sort of a catch-22.

 Singular they can also be used maliciously when a transphobic individual refuses to use the correct pronoun, but knows they will get in trouble for using the wrong pronouns.
 Tone and intent matter a lot.